 All proposed redevelopments that include housing - market-rate or affordable - must have an affirmative fair housing marketing plan in place before offering the units for rent or for sale.
 See the following examples of typical considerations to include in a marketing plan: Minnesota Housing Sample Affirmative Fair Housing Marketing Plan.
-For additional information see http://fairhousingmn.org/providers/toolkit/
+For additional information see https://amtk.housinglink.org/login (The toolkit is managed by HousingLink.org.)